fmendes/dependencygraphforsf/README.md

 This extension will open a dependency graph for the selected type of element.

-Activate with Ctrl + Shift + P and type/select one of the "Dependency graph..." options.
+Activate with Ctrl + Shift + P or right click a folder or file then select one of the "Dependency graph..." options.

 Dependency graph for Aura components
 ![Dependency Graph for Aura components](images/AuraDependencyGraph.png)